melaniehuang/creative-coding-studio/course-material/week-05.md

 }
 ```

 This will save a single image.
 If there’s already an image called “mySavedImage.png” in the saved folder, it will replace the image.
-If we want to capture multiple frames at once, we can usethes​aveFrame()​functioninstead.T​ rysavingframesinstead.
+If we want to capture multiple frames at once, we can use the saveFrame() function instead.
+Try saving frames instead.

 ## Week 5 sketch
 Week | Exercise |